Fine Art Nature Photographer

 "There are many reasons why a photograph can be great.
 It can be the timing or a precious moment captured or a scene that resonates with people in some way.
 It could be about the technical capabilities needed to create it and of course composition plays its part.
 I agree with all of that.
 That said, for me the images I am always striving for are the ones that evoke a mood or a feeling.
 If I can do that with any image, no matter what the processing or workflow needed to achieve it, then I have achieved my goal.
 Unfortunately, it often doesn't come together, but that is what I am shooting for."

-Originally a musician and web designer from New York City, Vincent moved to Northern California and became instantly inspired by the beauty of the California coast which eventually led him to start dabbling with photography in 2010.
+Originally a musician and web designer from New York City, Vincent moved to Northern California and became instantly inspired by the beauty of the California coast which eventually led him to start dabbling with professional landscape photography in 2014.
 He currently lives in Oakland and in addition to being a visual artist, continues to keep himself busy as a musician and the manager of digital communications for a local nonprofit foundation.

 Vincent travels widely throughout the West, most notably California, Oregon, Washington, Arizona and Utah for his inspirations.
 Favorite locations to shoot are the Pacific coast, national parks, the southwest deserts, the Hawaiian islands, mountain lakes, streams, and anywhere in the San Francisco Bay Area.